minusfive/ember-cli-sass-variables-export/README.md

 [![Ember Observer Score](https://emberobserver.com/badges/ember-cli-sass-variables-export.svg)](https://emberobserver.com/addons/ember-cli-sass-variables-export) [![npm version](https://badge.fury.io/js/ember-cli-sass-variables-export.svg)](https://badge.fury.io/js/ember-cli-sass-variables-export)

-Export Sass variables as JSON data to auto-generated Ember utils, so they can be consumed from the rest of your app.
-The idea is to help you step closer to an SSOT for style-related data/documentation (e.g. I'm using it to generate styling components for documentation with [Ember Freestyle](http://ember-freestyle.com/)).
+Export Sass `$variable` values as JSON data to [Ember Utilities](https://guides.emberjs.com/v3.1.0/tutorial/service/#toc_accessing-the-google-maps-api-with-a-utility), so they can be consumed from the rest of your app.
+The idea is to help you step closer to an SSoT for style-related data/documentation (e.g. populating styling documentation with [Ember Freestyle](http://ember-freestyle.com/)).

 ## Installation
 `ember i ember-cli-sass-variables-export`